 Does Headless Horseman occur if the weather is bad?

 The goal is to have the festival take place rain or shine on all nights, although there may be hayride delays to ensure the safety of our horses.
 If threatening weather is in the area, or if heavy rains soak the grounds before a particular night, the festival may be canceled on that night.
-Conner Prairie reserves the right to cancel the event and refunds are not given.
-Conner Prairie will post cancellations on its website and on social media between 3-4 p.m. the day of the event.
+Conner Prairie reserves the right to cancel the event and refunds are not given for unused tickets.
+Conner Prairie will post cancelations on its website and on social media between 3-4 p.m. the day of the event.

 Feel free to bring your camera or smartphone with you on the hayride.
 However, flash photography is banned due to the safety of the riders and the horses as is photography equipment like tripods and monopods.
 We suggest that you leave valuables at home, keep your smartphones secure in your pockets and be cautious when getting on and off the hayride wagon.
 Conner Prairie is not responsible for misplaced or lost items.